 Qazi Wasu-Ur-rehman is an Islamic teacher from Shinkiari in northern Pakistan.
 He is one of a few leaders in the local society who consecrate love marriages.
 He gets a lot of protests for that.

-Our programme in Pakistan focuses on water, sanitation and hygiene, gender-based violence, and peacebuilding.
+Our programme in Pakistan focuses on water, sanitation and hygiene, gender-based violence, peacebuilding, and emergency prepardness and response.

 Norwegian Church Aid believes it is only the people and the communities themselves that can bring about lasting change.
 We implement our programmes together with local partner organisations and in close contact and coordination with the local government.